sudbasnet/Machine-Learning-Notebooks/README.md

-# machine--learning
+# machine learning
-This repo contains some of my practice notebooks regarding ML models and techniques
+This repo contains some of my practice notebooks as well as course assignemnts regarding ML models and techniques